 In the day-to-day provision of health care, it is up to nurses to sometimes juggle hectic schedules and competing demands, to make calm decisions and respond to unexpected events effectively, and often, to find creative ways to make a difference for patients in the limited time you are able to spend with them.

 Decision-making on the job can be a delicate balancing act, and when it comes to nursing, respect goes a long way.
-Whatever may come, it is important for a good nurse to respect healthy boundaries and to respect all of the diverse people you serve and work with.
+Whatever may come, it is important for a good nurse to honor healthy boundaries and respect all of the diverse people you serve and work with.

-A nurse who exercises respect for all coworkers, patients, and families will earn a high level of respect in return.
+A nurse who exercises respect for all coworkers, patients, and families will receive the same in return.
 This quality is demonstrated by a professional demeanor, a mindfulness for rules and confidentiality, and a high regard for each patient’s wishes.

 In the home care setting, when a nurse enters a patient’s home, they enter the patient’s life.
 It is crucial to get to know each patient and their family as individuals, and to respectfully and unobtrusively work in concert with their desires and schedules.
 “We are in our patients’ homes and we must respect their lifestyle, their environment, and everything they believe in like it is our own,” Pfeiffer says, “Without respect, you cannot succeed as a home care nurse.”

 7. A successful nurse is a self-aware nurse.

 To create a great career in nursing that works for you, it is important to really know yourself.
 Not every work environment will be the best fit for you.
 Some nurses thrive on the excitement of a busy emergency ward.
 Others prefer the quieter, longer term, one-on-one attention they can give patients in the home care setting.